twilio/twilio-ruby/docs/usage/basics.rst

 -------------------------------

 Resources can only be deleted via their instance object.
-This means you must retrieve an individual object using :meth:`ListResource.get` and then call :meth:`delete` on it.
+This means you must instantiate an instance object using :meth:`ListResource.get` and then call :meth:`delete` on it.

 .. code-block:: ruby